tsolmon04/Gomoku/README.md

 ## Acknowledgments

-- All credit goes to the course instructor Michael Guerzhoy
+- All credit goes to Professor Michael Guerzhoy